West Nile Virus

 Does Peterborough Public Health collect dead birds?

 Peterborough Public Health does not collect dead birds.
 In previous years dead birds were used to determine whether or not West Nile virus was in Peterborough and surrounding areas.
 However, now that it is known that West Nile is well established here, Peterborough Public Health traps mosquitoes for testing because they give a better indication of which specific areas have mosquito populations that carry the virus.
-For more information on the safe disposal of dead birds, please visit the Canadian Cooperative Wildlife Healthcare Centre website.
+For more information on the safe disposal of dead birds, please visit the Canadian Wildlife Health Cooperative website.

 For current status of West Nile in Canada, please visit the Public Health Agency of Canada.